Nirode Mazumdar: Exhibitions

 In 1968, at New Delhi, he exhibited a series "The Quest" (from Katha Sharit Sagara) along with a retrospective of some of his previous paintings.
 This exhibition was organized by the Alliance Française of New Delhi under the patronage of Jean Daridan, the French Ambassador at that time.
 In the 1970s, Mazumdar had an exhibition of the series "Final Spring" (episode from the Mahabharata) in Kolkata and Santiniketan.
 "Nityakala" another series was based on lunar symbolism.
 He participates in the show "Francophile Painters" organized by Alliance Française Kolkata.
 Then comes the series of very large paintings "Boitoroni" (River of Life).
-In 1970,he also conceived and executed a structure in Jharkhand (India) which he called the "Temple".
+In 1970, he also conceived and executed a structure in Jharkhand (India) which he called the "Temple".
 A vision of a minimal structure open to the sky and the elements.
 In 1977 he travelled to Paris for a few months where he had an exhibition at the "Galerie Transposition".
 He returned to France in 1978 and had an exhibition at Lyon.

-In the years 1979–1982, Nirode Mazumdar started writing his memoirs under the title "Punascha Parry"(Paris Revisited) in the weekly Bengali magazine "Desh" .In 1981,he had an exhibition in Burnpur West Bengal and, in this same year, his last exhibition would take place in Calcutta, a retrospective along with the two new series of paintings "Abaraniya" (episode from the Mahabharata) and "Sthira Bhava" (from Sree Sree Chandi).
+In the years 1979–1982, Nirode Mazumdar started writing his memoirs under the title "Punascha Parry" (Paris Revisited) in the weekly Bengali magazine "Desh".
+In 1981, he had an exhibition in Burnpur West Bengal and, in this same year, his last exhibition would take place in Calcutta, a retrospective along with the two new series of paintings "Abaraniya" (episode from the Mahabharata) and "Sthira Bhava" (from Sree Sree Chandi).
 Mazumdar continued to write in the weekly magazine Desh.
 Once his memoirs finished, he was working with the publisher "Ananda Publications" to bring out "Punascha Parry" in the form of a book.

 In 1969 and 1971 he participated in the Indian Triennale held in New Delhi and in 1970 the Lalit Kala Akademi elected him as an eminent artist.

-Nirode Mazumdar passed away in September 1982 at the age of 66.
+Nirode Mazumdar died in September 1982 at the age of 66.